vectorlang/vector/docs/language-ref.md

 ### Function types

-Functions take in several variables of the other types and return a variable of one of the other types.
+Functions take in one or more array- or primitive- typed variables and optionally return an array- or primitie- typed variable.

 ## Declarations